tarantool/doc/sphinx/book/box/authentication.rst

     box.session.user()        -- returns the name of the current user box.session.su(*user-name*) -- allows changing current user to 'user-name'

-If a user types requests directly on the Tarantool server in its interactive mode, or if a user connects via telnet to the administrative port (using :ref:`admin <index-admin_port>` instead of listen), then the user by default is 'admin' and has many privileges.
+If a user types requests directly on the Tarantool server in its :ref:`interactive mode <administration-using_tarantool_as_a_client>`, or if a user connects to the :ref:`admin port <administration-admin_ports>`, then the user by default is 'admin' and has many privileges.
 If a user connects from an application program via one of the :ref:`connectors <index-box_connectors>`, then the user by default is 'guest' and has few privileges.
 Typically an admin user will set up and configure objects, then grant privileges to appropriate non-admin